rust-lang/rust-wiki-backup/Meetings.md

 Mozilla employees have a weekly Rust planning meeting on Tuesday mornings at 10:00 AM Pacific (UTC-8).
-Minutes are recorded on Etherpad (the address of which is often pasted into #rust immediately prior) and then archived here.
+Minutes are recorded [on Etherpad](https://etherpad.mozilla.org/Rust-meeting-weekly) and then archived here.

 ## Weekly meetings: